 Based on these results, it's clear that the Nikon D750 has an ISO Invariant Sensor.
 This is very important for night photography especially.
 No matter which ISO you choose, you can always brighten the Exposure in your Camera RAW processor without any major problems.
 In fact, you can intentionally underexpose the photo to save detail in the highlights, and then brighten the Exposure in post-processing.
-I will be using this method when I do light painting in my scenes, which tend to get overexposed at ISO 6400.
+I will be using this method when I do light painting in my scenes, which tends to get overexposed at ISO 6400.

-Many new photographers are told that increasing the ISO increases Noise.
+Many new photographers are told that increasing the ISO increases grain.
 As we've seen, this isn't exactly the case.
 Your photos are grainy because you didn't capture enough light!
 There is an important distinction to make here.
 When shooting at night, the camera settings usually don't change.
 I use a Wide Open Aperture (f/1.4 - f/2.8), a long Shutter Speed usually around 20 seconds, and ISO 6400 most of the time.
 If the ISO is the only setting being changed on an ISO Invariant sensor, there should be no noticeable difference in grain between ISO 100 and ISO 6400.
 That's because the images had the same aperture and shutter speed - I.E. the same amount of light.
 The examples above proved this.